qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasteranalysis.rst

 The Nearest Neighbor method doesn't perform any interpolation or smoothing, it just takes the value of nearest point found in grid node search ellipse and returns it as a result.
-If there are no points found, the specified NODATA value will be returned.
+If there are no points found, the specified NoData value will be returned.

 This algorithm is derived from the